Arts and Media Freshmen

 Please note that when you have completed 30 credits or more and have a declared CAM major, you will be advised in the College of Arts and Media.

 CAM undecided students, regardless of the number of credits completed, are assigned to the ASAC for advising.
 We understand that there are lots of exciting majors to choose from within the College of Arts and Media, so you may be a bit overwhelmed by your options.
 Choosing the right major is important for student success and our advisors are here to help you along your journey of self-discovery.

-Please note, you cannot take courses in the Music program until you are accepted and you cannot take courses in Theatre, Film & Video Production until you declare that area as a major.
+Please note, you cannot take courses in the Music program until you are accepted and you cannot take courses in Theatre, Film & Television until you declare that area as a major.
 Please see an advisor for more details.